OuhscBbmc/redcap-manual-v1/check/part11.md

 to further ensure that data are collected in an accurate efficient manner.
 The RA team can train the RT on all of these features, but it is the responsibility of the RT to implement the features into their projects.

-#### How do you handle data corrections or errors (formal data query, edit check process? {#sec-check-part11-dataentry-validation-corrections}
+#### How do you handle data corrections or errors (formal data query, edit check process)? {#sec-check-part11-dataentry-validation-corrections}

 REDCap allows for users with appropriate permissions to correct data or errors within a project.
 Any changes to the data are recorded in the REDCap audit log.
 Additionally, REDCap has a field comment log for each for field.
 The field comment log allows users to record the reason they are making a modification to the data for each field that needs to be corrected.

-It is the responsibilty of the RT to make data corrections or address errors.
+It is the responsibility of the RT to make data corrections or address errors.

 #### When data collection instruments are updated, is the previous version retained to show how dat awas collected at any point in time? {#sec-check-part11-dataentry-validation-versioncontrol}